List of ambassadors of Japan to the Philippines

-The Ambassador of Japan to the Philippines (駐フィリピン共和国日本国大使; Sugo ng Hapon sa Pilipinas) is the head of the Japanese diplomatic mission in the Philippines and the official representative of the government of Japan to the government of the Philippines.
-The diplomatic relations between the Philippines and Japan began in 1888 when a Japanese consulate was established in Manila and in 1943, it elevated into an embassy, right after the inauguration of the Second Philippine Republic.
-The relations were suspended in 1945, after the surrender of Japan to the Allied forces and it remained dormant until 1952 when the Japanese government sent its minister to Manila.
-On July 23, 1956, the rank of ambassador was reestablished after the ratification of the Peace Treaty and Reparations Agreement between the Philippines and Japan.
+The ambassador of Japan to the Philippines (駐フィリピン共和国日本国大使; Sugo ng Hapon sa Pilipinas) is the head of the Japanese diplomatic mission in the Philippines and the official representative of the government of Japan to the government of the Philippines.
+Diplomatic relations between the Philippines and Japan began in 1888 when a Japanese consulate was established in Manila, and it was upgraded to an embassy in 1943, right after the inauguration of the Second Philippine Republic.
+Relations were suspended in 1945, after the surrender of Japan to the Allied forces, and the post remained dormant until 1952, when the Japanese government sent its minister to Manila.
+On 23 July 1956, the position of ambassador was reestablished after the ratification of the Peace Treaty and Reparations Agreement between the Philippines and Japan.

 The embassy of Japan in the Philippines is based in Pasay City, Metro Manila.
 The position has the rank of Ambassador extraordinary and plenipotentiary.